thegatesdev/paper-plugin-grade/README.md

-# Paper plugin template
+# Paper plugin Gradle template

-Template code for setting up a `1.21.8` Paper plugin.
+Template code for setting up a `1.21.8` Paper plugin with Gradle.

 I use this for my personal work.
 You may use it too, if you find it useful.